Available on Weekends

 - Violent and Drug Crimes.
 Violent crimes, such as armed robbery or murder, and drug crimes, such as trafficking or distribution, can be charged by the federal government, especially when they contain an element of terrorism or interstate commerce or if they involve a large amount of illegal narcotics.
 Among the most frequently charged violent federal crimes are kidnapping, terroristic threats, arson, and sex crimes involving children.
 The most commonly charged drug crimes include possession with intent to distribute and conspiracy to distribute narcotics.

-The attorneys of the Oberheiden Law Group, PLLC have handled hundreds of federal cases in federal courts across the country.
+The attorneys of the Oberheiden, P.C. have handled hundreds of federal cases in federal courts across the country.

 - Lynette S. Byrd (Former Federal Prosecutor)